-In January 2023, the Company closed a public offering of 43,962,640 shares of its common stock, resulting in net proceeds of \$72,782, after deducting underwriting discounts, fees, and other underwriting expenses.
+In January 2023, the Company closed a public offering of 43,962,640 shares of its common stock, resulting in net proceeds of \$72,808, after deducting underwriting discounts, fees, and other offering expenses.
 Of the 43,962,640 shares, 11,517,712 shares were purchased by related parties and their affiliates, including the Company's Chief Executive Officer, its Chairman of the Board of Directors and his affiliates, and certain other of the Company's officers.

 We completed the offering of shares of common stock, utilizing a number of underwriters, with J.P.
-Morgan Securities LLC is acting as representative of the underwriters.
-The underwriting fee was equal to the public offering price per share of common stock less the amount paid by the underwriters to us per share of common stock, The services provided by JP Morgan Securities LLC were in the ordinary course of their role as lead underwriter, for which they received customary fees and commissions.
+Morgan Securities LLC acting as representative of the underwriters.
+The services provided by JP Morgan Securities LLC were in the ordinary course of their role as lead underwriter, for which they received customary fees and commissions.